Advertiser Disclosure

 Citi Aadvantage Executive Card GIG champagne

-Your new elite status will deliver airline perks you can use — but to receive even more benefits, you may want to also consider the airline’s branded credit card.
+Your new elite status will deliver airline perks you can use, but to receive even more benefits, you may also want to consider the airline’s branded credit card.

-Most of these cards also earn a generous welcome bonus after you meet specific initial spending requirements.
+Most of these cards also earn a generous welcome offer bonus after you meet specific initial spending requirements.
 Airline-branded credit cards offer one of the fastest ways to earn frequent flyer miles.

 Here are some examples of airline-branded credit cards and the types of associated airline benefits you can expect to receive.